-In response to the COVID-19 pandemic and the unprecedented impact it has had on our industry, the 2020/21 and 2021/22 Awards cycles are under ongoing review.
+In response to the COVID-19 pandemic and the unprecedented impact it has had on our industry, there have been changes to the 2020/21 and 2021/22 Awards cycles.

 2020/21 Awards cycle

-NB.
-The following competitions continued to run full awards competitions for the 2020/21 awards cycle (although now closed for applications):
+The following competitions ran full awards competitions for the 2020/21 awards cycle (now closed for applications):

 South West Tourism Awards (including Bristol, Bath & Somerset; Devon; Dorset and Cornwall Tourism Awards)

 Beautiful South Awards

 Winners from these local competitions will be recognised at a local level only.